Punktum-dk/epp-service-specification/README.md

 <a id="encoding-and-idn-domains"></a>
 ### Encoding and IDN domains

-The Danish registry supports IDN domain names and the EPP commands support Punycode notation for this in requests.
+DK Hostmaster supports IDN domain names and the EPP commands support Punycode notation for this in requests.
 DK Hostmaster does not support Punycode notation in responses at this time.

 For details on supported characters, please see: [the DK Hostmaster Name Service specification][DKHMDNSSPEC].

-<a id="visibility-of-client-id"></a>
+<a id="disclosure-of-client-id"></a>
-### Visibility of Client ID
+### Disclosure of Client ID

 As specified in [RFC:5731], [RFC:5732] and [RFC:5733] the info commands all display a reference sponsoring entity.